trasherdk/criipto-verify-passport-jwt/README.md

 # @criipto/verify-passport-jwt

 A Passport strategy for authenticating with a Criipto Verify JWT.
+Based on [jose](https://www.npmjs.com/package/jose).

 ## Install